 6x Beginner's tips for the Lichtjesroute

 Like every year, 18 September marks the start of the Lichtjesroute.
 For three weeks, Eindhoven is beautifully lit up at night, by ornaments on a 22-kilometer route.
 Is this your first time?
-Let’s get you started with some beginner’s tips!
+Let's get you started with some tips for beginners!

 A little bit of history

 The origin of the Lichtjesroute lies in the liberation of Eindhoven by the Allied Forces on 18 September 1944.
 In 1945, at the first commemoration of the liberation, a Party Lighting Committee was formed.
-The intention of the committee was to use light to enhance the celebration.
+The committee intended to use light to enhance the celebration.
 The people of Eindhoven were asked to help light up their homes.
-Because materials were scarce so soon after the war, a candle in front of the window was the most obvious choice.
+Because materials were scarce soon after the war, a candle was the most obvious choice to put in front of the window.
 Since then, the Lichtjesroute has slowly turned into the route we know today.